Working in multiple languages enriched me, says actor Kashmira - ExBulletin

 Working in multiple languages enriched me, says actor Kashmira

-For someone who has worked in films in multiple languages - Hindi, Tamil, Marathi and now Kannada, the experience has enriched her as an actress.
+For someone who has worked in films in multiple languages — Hindi, Tamil, Marathi and now Kannada, the experience has enriched her as an actress.
 “It definitely made me understand different cultures and it really adds to my experience as an actor.
-Every time I make a film in a particular language, I make a point of observing closely how people of that culture behave.
+Every time I make a film in a particular language, I make a point of observing how people of this culture behave. “

 As her film ‘Anbarivu’ is set to air on Hotstar in January, the actress feels that streaming has brought about a metamorphosis in the industry.
-“Content is now taking center stage.
-People are willing to take on new faces if the subject matter and the story is great.
-And we all know the phenomenal reach of these platforms.
+“This is the content that is now taking center stage.
+People are willing to take on new faces if the subject matter and the story are great.
+And we all know the phenomenal reach of these platforms.”

 Looking forward to working with directors like Anjali Menon, Gauri Shinde, Sudha Kongara, Kabir Khan, Shoojit Sircar and Om Raut among others, Kashmira has two upcoming Tamil releases.